LAB02-Research/HASS.Agent/README.md

 ### Configuration

 When you first launch HASS.Agent, you'll be taken to the onboarding process.
-You'll be taken through configuring step-by-step, and HASS.Agent will try to perform some tasks for you.
+This will guide you through configuring step-by-step, and HASS.Agent will offer to perform some tasks for you.

-If you don't want this, or you want to change something later on, you can use the configuration screen:
+If you don't want this, or if you want to change something later on, you can use the configuration screen:

 ![Configuration screen](https://raw.githubusercontent.com/LAB02-Research/HASS.Agent/main/Images/hass_agent_configuration.png)